ethyca/fides/docs/fides/docs/index.md

 ### Describing Data Privacy

-Fides defines data privacy with four dimensions, called Data Privacy Classifiers.
+Fides defines data privacy in four dimensions, called Data Privacy Classifiers.
 Each of these classifiers can be defined on an organization-wide basis, and allow for hierarchical definition.

 * data category: What kind of data is contained here?
 (personal health data, account data, telemetry data...)